tyroguru/BPFTrace-hol/uprobe.md

 There might be a lot of output, but if you open an extra shell and run `exit 1234`, you should be able to see it (or maybe pipe the output to `grep`).

+*C++ Note:* When observing C++ remember that each function is passed the `this` pointer implcitly as the first argument.
+This means that when dealing with C++ applications we index a functions arguments starting at arg1 and not arg0.

 ### Hands on: explore symbols to trace